Communication skills for researchers

 Learn how to distil your message and explain your research to the media and the general public in our flagship Science Media SAVVY course, or one-on-one in a SAVVY Express session at select conferences.

-Get tips for improving your science communication in a short workshop, lecture or interactive talk.
+Get tips for improving your science communication in a short workshop, lecture, interactive talk or video workshop.
 Learn why communicating about your research is important, and what you need to know to get started.

 Find out how to create your own science content, make short videos and improve your communication skills with online resources.